archivesspace-labs/ArchivesSnake/README.md

 ### Logging

 ArchivesSnake uses [structlog](http://www.structlog.org/en/stable/) combined with the stdlib logging module to provide configurable logging with reasonable defaults.
 By default, log level is INFO, logging's default formatting is suppressed, and the log entries are formatted as line-oriented JSON and sent to standard error.
-All of this can be configured; note that configuration must happen prior to loading asnake.client.ASnakeClient or any of module that uses it, like so:
+All of this can be configured; note that configuration must happen prior to loading asnake.client.ASnakeClient, or any module or class that uses it, like so:

 ``` python
 import asnake.logging as logging